Benjamin Franklin Terry: Family

 Born on February 18, 1821, in Russellville, Kentucky, the son of Joseph R. and Sarah David (Smith) Terry.
 His grandfathers, Nathaniel Terry and David Smith, had been officers in the American Revolutionary War, and the latter also served under Andrew Jackson in the War of 1812.
-His uncle, Benjamin Fort Smith, served on staff with Andrew Jackson at the Battle of New Orleans and later as adjutant for General Sam Houston during the Texas Revolution.

 Terry's family moved to Brazoria County, Texas when he was a boy.
-One brother David S. Terry later moved to California and served on that state's Supreme Court.
-A second brother Clinton Terry became an attorney at Brazoria.
 In 1851–53, using slave labor, Terry participated in the building of Texas's first railroad, the Buffalo Bayou, Brazos, and Colorado Railway.